julianwayte/uptycs-state-manager/README.md

 files and a manifest.json file place them in a local s3-bucket folder and then upload them to an S3 bucket in your account.
 More information about the python script [here](additional-documents/CREATE-PACKAGE.md)

 1. Navigate to the `ssm-distributor-sources` folder.
-Login to your AWS account from the AWS cli (not required if you are using CloudShell).
+Login to your AWS account from the AWS cli (or use AWS CloudShell).

 2. Run the create-package.py script
     ```shell